matn7/CS-Notes/src/main/java/deployment/LINUX.md

 **Basic Linux Commands**

-- `ls` - Lists directory contents.
+- `ls`: Lists directory contents.
-- `cd` - Changes the current directory.
+- `cd`: Changes the current directory.
-- `pwd` - Displays the present working directory.
+- `pwd`: Displays the present working directory.
-- `cat` - Concatenates and displays files.
+- `cat`: Concatenates and displays files.
-- `echo` - Displays arguments to the screen.
+- `echo`: Displays arguments to the screen.
-- `man` - Displays the online manual.
+- `man`: Displays the online manual.
-- `exit` - Exits the shell or your current session.
+- `exit`: Exits the shell or your current session.
-- `clear` - Clears the screen.
+- `clear`: Clears the screen.

 ### Environment Variables

 - Storage location that has a name and a value.
-- Typically uppercase.
+- Typically, uppercase.
 - Access the contents by executing.

 ```console